Is becoming a solution architect right for me?

 How to become a Solution Architect

-Solution architects often have approximately ten or more years of experience with network administration or information technology systems.
+Solution architects often have approximately ten or more years of experience with network systems administration or information technology systems.
 The type of experience will vary, and tends to fall within a few set categories, such as complex database management systems or business intelligence tools.